Everclear discography

-The discography of the American rock band Everclear consists of nine studio albums, one live album, six compilation albums, five extended plays, and 24 singles.
+The discography of the American rock band Everclear consists of nine studio albums, one live album, seven compilation albums, five extended plays, and twenty-nine singles.
 Their first studio album, World of Noise, was released in 1993 and did not chart.
 Their second, 1995's Sparkle and Fade, peaked at number 25 in the United States and went platinum in both the US and Canada.
 Four singles were released from the album, including "Santa Monica", which reached number one on the Hot Mainstream Rock Tracks chart.

 So Much for the Afterglow was released in 1997 and became Everclear's best-selling album, going two times platinum in the US and Canada.
 The singles "Everything to Everyone" and "I Will Buy You a New Life" both peaked in the top three of the alternative rock charts in the US and Canada, as well.

 In 2000, the band released two albums: Songs from an American Movie Vol. One: Learning How to Smile and Songs from an American Movie Vol. Two: Good Time for a Bad Attitude.
 The former peaked in the top 10 in the US and Canada, and one of the singles from the album, "Wonderful", reached the top three of both the US and Canada alternative rock charts.

 Everclear's next studio album, Slow Motion Daydream, was released in 2003.
 A single from that album, "Volvo Driving Soccer Mom" was their last single that charted.
 The band's first compilation album, Ten Years Gone: The Best of Everclear 1994–2004, was released in 2004.

 In 2006, they released their seventh studio album, Welcome to the Drama Club, and their second compilation album, The Best of Everclear.
 Welcome to the Drama Club was their first studio album since World of Noise that did not reach the top 100 of the Billboard 200.
-Over the following six years, they released another studio album, Invisible Stars, and four compilation albums.
-Their most recent studio album, Black Is the New Black, was released in 2015.
-The band marked its 30th anniversary with their first live album, Live at the Whisky A Go Go, released September 2023.
+Over the following years they released 2008's The Vegas Years, a compilation of cover songs, 2009's In a Different Light and 2011's Return to Santa Monica which featured re-recordings of past songs.
+In 2012 they released their eighth studio album, Invisible Stars, and in 2015, their ninth studio album, Black Is the New Black, was released.
+The band marked its 30th anniversary with their first live album, Live at the Whisky A Go Go, which was released in September 2023.